Application security

 Container Scanning A job runs on a daily basis to build new images with the latest vulnerability database updates from the upstream scanner.
 GitLab monitors this job through an internal alert that tells the engineering team when the database becomes more than 48 hours old.
 For more information, see the Vulnerabilities database update.

-Dependency Scanning Relies on the GitLab Advisory Database.
-It is updated on a daily basis using data from NVD, the ruby-advisory-db and the GitHub Advisory Database as data sources.
-See our current measurement of time from CVE being issued to our product being updated.
+Dependency Scanning Relies on the GitLab Advisory Database which is updated on a daily basis using data from the National Vulnerability Database (NVD) and the GitHub Advisory Database.

 Secret Detection GitLab maintains the detection rules and accepts community contributions.
 The scanning engine is updated at least once per month if a relevant update is available.